How to Navigate through TES

 • Course Finder

-• Allows you to quickly navigate the course description database and begin the process for building equivalencies by printing, emailing, or routing the courses for evaluation.
+• Navigate the course description database and begin the process of building equivalencies by printing, emailing, or routing the courses for evaluation.

 • Equivalency Finder

-• The Equivalency Finder is a searchable, “view only” list of established equivalencies by your institution.
-It echoes the Public View and allows users without CREATE EQ rights to search through your account’s existing equivalencies.
+• The Equivalency Finder echoes the Public View and gives users without the CREATE EQ user right access to view existing equivalencies.

 • Course List Report